Locations of interest: Private event in Papatoetoe caught up in Covid scare

 1pm update

-- Private event at Manukau Indian Association Diversity Centre: 25 Tui Rd, Papatoetoe: Fri, Jan 21, 7pm-10pm
+- Private event at Manukau Indian Association Diversity Centre: 25 Tui Rd, Papatoetoe: Friday, January 21, 7-10pm

 Health authorities have not said it is linked to an Omicron case, but that it is being considered as a "high risk" event and that people should self-isolate and get tested.